probablyvivek/India-Briefs/index.md

 nav_order: 1
 ---

-# India Briefs

 **No Speculation.
 No Spin.
-Just India’s Official Word.**
-Curated updates from the Ministry of External Affairs (MEA) and Ministry of Defence (MOD) — focused on Operation Sindoor and the ongoing India–Pakistan conflict.
+Just India’s Official Word.** Curated updates from the Ministry of External Affairs (MEA) and Ministry of Defence (MOD) — focused on Operation Sindoor and the ongoing India–Pakistan conflict.

 ---